vishvAsa/AgamaH/AryaH/hinduism/sAmya-vaiShamye/articles/hinduism-science-monima.md

 >
 > (Verses 21–27)

 Everything in the text above points to a scientific explanation of the eclipses by reason and observation, except of course in the last verse where Lalla reconciles his explanation with why the authors of the Puranas might have thought of eclipses being caused by demon _Rahu_.
-More lip service, perhaps.
-But I think it is done in the spirit of reconciliation of the scientific hypothesis backed by observation and reason with the myth of _Rāhu_ rather than in the spirit of antagonism.
+More lip service, perhaps.+++(5)+++ But I think it is done in the spirit of reconciliation of the scientific hypothesis backed by observation and reason with the myth of _Rāhu_ rather than in the spirit of antagonism.
 The reasoning clearly explains why the _Rāhu_ might have thought to be compelling but is in the last analysis untenable.

 ## 9.5 Conclusion

 The examples offered above support my hypothesis that serious scientific enterprises in linguistics, mathematics, and astronomy flourished hand-in-hand with Vedic studies.
 There was no obvious antagonism between the two.

 There are no tales of scientists being persecuted because of their empirical methods or results that contradicted the myths and tales in the Hindu cannons.
 They were allowed to set up their schools and were revered as sages and teachers.
 This is evident from the fact that the commentarial tradition that developed the theories of the pioneers like Pāṇini was inspired by his insights, but the commentators would not hesitate to point out the shortcomings of their scientific discoveries and suggest novel interpretations.
 This would sometimes lead to misinterpretation of the original texts, but that was the price that had to be paid to keep the tradition alive and relevant over centuries.

 This completes my argument in favour of the hypothesis that Hinduism contributed to science by promoting the values of pluralism, scepticism and epistemic humility, and by providing the larger philosophical environment in which faith and reason were seen as partners rather than competitors in the advancement of intellectual enterprises.

 ## Primary Texts